Finding Methane Leaks

 Costs and Benefits

-Remote methane detection technologies are much more cost-effective than manual SEM, widely available, and already being deployed by leading states and operators to identify and reduce emissions.
-Satellite, aircraft, drone, and mobile truck methods range $3,000 to $14,000 per survey, and fixed sensors that take continuous measurements cost between $7,000- $30,000 annually.
+Modern methane detection technologies are much more cost-effective than manual SEM, widely available, and already being deployed by leading states and operators to identify and reduce emissions.
+Satellite, aircraft, drone, and mobile truck methods range from $3,000 to $14,000 per survey, and fixed sensors that take continuous measurements cost between $7,000- $30,000 annually.

 Meanwhile, manual monitoring utilizing Method 21 costs at least $70,000 in equipment costs alone, and conducting the actual monitoring itself walking across a landfill is $73 per acre - for a typical 500 acre landfill, that is over $36,000 per survey.